GAHT Prescribing

 Puberty Blockers

-As stated previously, the use of puberty blockers is aimed at delaying the changes that normally occur in puberty.
+As stated previously, the use of puberty blockers is aimed at delaying the changes that generally occur in puberty.
 By doing so, the transgendered youth is allowed critical time to explore gender identity issues and feelings of gender dysphoria.
-Oftentimes, the use of puberty blockers is found to improve mental health and well-being, lowering levels of depression, and thoughts of self-harm.
+Oftentimes, the use of puberty blockers is found to improve mental health and well-being, lowering levels of depression and thoughts of self-harm.

 The medications most often used as puberty blockers are called gonadotropin-releasing hormone analogues (GnRH).
 Puberty blockers do not cause permanent physical changes; the physical changes associated with puberty resume once the medication is discontinued (8).

 Puberty blockers are usually administered as subcutaneous implants or as a 1-3 month “depot” (slow release) medication injection.
-This therapy halts the production of gonadal sex steroids (both testosterone and estrogen) by persistently activating and desensitizing the gonadotropin-releasing hormone receptor, which causes suppressions of hormones that are normally released by the anterior pituitary gland.
+This therapy halts the production of gonadal sex steroids (both testosterone and estrogen) by persistently activating and desensitizing the gonadotropin-releasing hormone receptor, which causes suppression of hormones that are generally released by the anterior pituitary gland.

 Ask yourself...